 Radically improve the entire service experience of a loan application currently taking months to fulfill.

 Joining as new partners in late 2016, we spent the early part of 2017 building trust and creating small, shippable wins.
-A comprehensive service deign blueprint of the current smaller product helped bring everyone together to unpack our shared responsibility in a great customer experience, which we used to generate a elegant digital loan application never before used at the bank.
+A comprehensive service design blueprint of the current smaller product helped bring everyone together to unpack our shared responsibility in a great customer experience, which we used to generate an elegant digital loan application—a new product entirely for this bank.